 The monitoring system monitors the percentage of hemoglobin binding sites saturated with oxygen in the blood.
 With traditional alarm management, upper and lower alarm limits are set to alarm at specific SpO2 levels.
 When the SpO2 level fluctuates near an alarm limit, the alarm sounds each time it violates the alarm threshold.
 SatSeconds monitors both degree and duration of desaturation as an index of desaturation severity.
 Thus, the SatSeconds parameter helps distinguish clinically significant events from minor and brief desaturations that may result in nuisance alarms.
 Reference SatSecondsTM Alarm Management Parameter, p.
 10-6, for the theory behind how the SatSeconds parameter works.
-Reference SatSecondsTM Alarm Management Parameter Limits, p.
-4-18, for information on controlling this parameter.
+Reference SatSecondsTM Alarm Management Parameter.